 - Over-the-counter or prescription nonsteroidal anti-inflammatory drug (NSAID): for moderate-to-severe joint pain

-- Assesses joint health and creates individualized joint rehabilitation plans.
+- Assess joint health and create individualized joint rehabilitation plans.

-- Prescribes appropriate assistive devices or braces for support as needed.
+- Prescribe appropriate assistive devices or braces for support as needed.

 Every treatment is one step closer to reaching your full potential.